ember-learn/ember-blog/content/the-ember-times-issue-206.md

 Be kind,

-Anne-Greeth Schot-van Herwijnen, Isaac Lee, Melanie Sumner, the crowd and the Learning Team
+Anne-Greeth Schot-van Herwijnen, Isaac Lee, Melanie Sumner, Chris Ng, the crowd and the Learning Team